Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 2 Oktober 2024 17.27.44 UTC
+- WIB: Rabu, 2 Oktober 2024 18.20.25 UTC
-- WITA: Rabu, 2 Oktober 2024 18.27.44 UTC
+- WITA: Rabu, 2 Oktober 2024 19.20.25 UTC
-- WIT: Rabu, 2 Oktober 2024 19.27.44 UTC
+- WIT: Rabu, 2 Oktober 2024 20.20.25 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: friendship
+Kategori: inspirational